Saturday, September 14, 2013

 One can easily hear the Balkan accordion re-arrangement, Esma Redžepova’s plaintive gypsy love-blight, in place of the modulated Malay.

 The old men in the audience are all well into their seventies and more than one tipped beyond.
 All except the grey-haired old Queen-type in his Malay bright blouse, walking-stick and lubricious lips.
 Almost certainly some of the tightly screwed flat-caps covered egg-bald pates that would be embarrassing to reveal to all and sundry; the mullets behind were always kept in perfect trim and glistening dark coal.
 Most are clean-shaven, when the more devout give themselves the thin wispy beards that the Prophet recommended in order to distinguish genders.
-Tees and shorts eschewed in this smart group.
-Virtually all the shirts were long-sleeved; shoes and not sandals or flip-flops.
+Tees and shorts eschewed by this group.
+Virtually all the shirts were long-sleeved; shoes, not sandals or flip-flops.

 None of this generation have licenses for motors.
-They bus out from their pigeon-holes in Jurong and further afield Fridays and weekends in particular.
+They bus out from their pigeon-holes in Jurong and further afield Fridays & weekends in particular.
 The stalwarts have full-time membership at Labu Labi, never missing.

 Some of the girls might pass from one household to another without need of winks or handshakes.
-What was left the morally upright than justifiable outrage and condemnation, for all that the stipulated three honest witnesses might be difficult to find for the purpose of official proceedings?
+What was left the morally upright than outrage and condemnation, for all that the stipulated three honest witnesses might be difficult to find for the purpose of official proceedings?

 — Arrhh!